shinn-lancelot/rollup-lib-starter/README.md

 ### What is rollup-lib-starter

-A project template for writing a js library using the Rollup packaging tool.
+A project boilerplate for writing a js library using the Rollup packaging tool.

 ### The project content